-One-Pot Braised Chicken is an amazing recipe that’s simple to make and oh so good!
-In addition to tender chicken thighs, this one pot wonder is filled with potatoes and carrots cooked in an out-of-this-world sauce.
+One-Pot Braised Chicken is a perfect recipe that’s simple and oh-so-good!
+In addition to tender chicken thighs, this chicken thigh recipe is filled with potatoes and carrots cooked in an out-of-this-world sauce.
 This comfort food is equally at home for weekday meals and special occasions.

 This is an adapted recipe that Susan has made in the past.
-She kept telling me that I should make it as well, which I did.
-She was totally correct in that this recipe, was awesome.
+She kept telling me I should also make it, which I did.
+She was totally correct in that this delicious recipe was awesome.

 Here’s What You’ll Need for The Braised Chicken Recipe

 - The Chicken: I used bone-in skin-on chicken thighs.
 Chicken thighs tend to be significantly more tender than chicken breasts.
 This was definitely the case with this recipe.

 The reason for using bone in and skin on thighs was that both the bones and the skin contribute significantly to the sauce when making the braised chicken.